davelosert/git-submodule-showcase/README.md

   git status
   ```

   You will now see that git tells you there are untracked changes in the folder `submodules/git-submodule-showcase-submodule`.
-Opening [submodules/git-submodule-showcase-submodule/submodulefile.txt](submodules/git-submodule-showcase-submodule/submodulefile.txt) again you will now see it says `Revision 3`.
+When opening `submodulefile.txt` again you will now see it says `Revision 3`.

 3. To make those changes stick, you will have to explicitly commit the folder of the submodule - this will adjust the parent's repository commit-sha of the submodule to the newest version: